 Though sometimes needed as a temporary supplement if your milk production is very low, introducing infant formula is not the answer.
 It has shortterm and long-term health risks for both your baby and you.
 A baby with tongue tie can also have difficulties with bottlefeeding.
 Milk may leak from his mouth during feeds and he may suffer from colic.

 Where a tongue tie is causing breastfeeding problems, treatment options are available and effective— especially if the treatment is prompt.
 Although attention to positioning and attachment can help maintain breastfeeding and improve comfort to a certain extent, there is evidence that treating tongue tie by frenotomy (see below) is effective in resolving breastfeeding difficulties.
 Weight gain can improve dramatically.
 As well as the continued breastfeeding benefits, continuing to breastfeed after frenotomy maximises a baby’s chance of normal mouth (palate), speech and dental development.
 This includes tongue mobility for licking and moving particles of food around the mouth, helping prevent tooth decay.
-To find out how to contact a health professional trained to assess and treat tongue tie see overleaf and Online Information.

 Keeping breastfeeding going